Crafter.ai - AI Agents Platform

 In customer care, this means that an Agentic AI for customer service doesn't just respond to complex requests, but also completes them.

-BENEFITS OF Agentic AI for Customer Service
+Benefits of Agentic AI for Customer Service

 1. Proactive and predictive support: Thanks to integration with advanced analytics, AI anticipates issues before the customer contacts the company.